 Granted dynamic privileges appear in the output from the

-statement and the INFORMATION_SCHEMA
+SHOW GRANTS statement and the INFORMATION_SCHEMA USER_PRIVILEGES table.

 For

-at the global level, any named privileges not recognized as static are checked against the current set of registered dynamic privileges and granted if found.
+GRANT and REVOKE at the global level, any named privileges not recognized as static are checked against the current set of registered dynamic privileges and granted if found.
 Otherwise, an error occurs to indicate an unknown privilege identifier.

 For